Sign On

 Tina earned an M.Tax from Virginia Commonwealth University and holds several industry-standard licensures.
 She received the Circle of Excellence Award for Key Private Bank in 2016 and 2018.
 She was selected to attend the 2024 Key Wealth Education Symposium, which recognizes top performance and extraordinary commitment to serving our clients and growing our business.

-Any opinions, projections, or recommendations contained herein are subject to change without notice and are not intended as individual investment advice.
+Any opinions, projections, or recommendations contained herein are subject to change without notice, are those of the individual author(s), and may not necessarily represent the views of KeyBank or any of its subsidiaries or affiliates.

-Investment and insurance products are:
+Non-Deposit products are:

 NOT FDIC INSURED NOT BANK GUARANTEED MAY LOSE VALUE NOT A DEPOSIT NOT INSURED BY ANY FEDERAL OR STATE GOVERNMENT AGENCY